uaraven/windsock_owm/readme.md

 Connect IQ data field which displays wind direction relative to the direction you're moving.
 Designed for the Edge head units.

-This is an companion data field for [Windsock](https://github.com/uaraven/windsock) and it supports more devices and support more accurate wind data, but requires more complex set up.
+This is an companion data field for [Windsock](https://github.com/uaraven/windsock) and it supports more devices and more accurate wind data, but requires more complex set up.

 Windsock OWM requires Connect IQ 2.4 and higher and works* on following devices: